Art Modell: Player contract battles

 In 1967, five African American members of the Browns involved in a contract dispute refused to report to training camp.
 Modell eventually traded or released four of the players, with only standout running back Leroy Kelly staying.
 Kelly would go on to "play out his option" but the restrictive nature of free agency in the NFL at the time severely limited his options.
-Subsequent contract battles with defensive end Jack Gregory in 1972 and second-round draft pick Tom Skladany in 1977 only served to damage Modell's image among Cleveland fans.
-Feeling that the constant sellouts the team had enjoyed should be used to bolster the team, fan animosity manifested itself with anti-Modell stadium banners that were quickly removed by Cleveland Stadium management.
+Subsequent contract battles included various stars and free agents that did not pan out.
+In 1977, the Browns drafted a punter, Tom Skladany, in the second round.
+His agent was Howard Slusher, who was described by Modell as a significant thorn in the side of pro football.
+When Modell wouldn't budge on the pay for Skladany in the contract discussion, Skladany sat out the whole season.
+Chip Banks, who won the 1982 Defensive Player of the Year honors with the team, went through consecutive contract holdouts (one of which was to try and negotiate a loan forgiven by Modell) and was even considered to be traded for a supplemental draft pick.
+It eventually resulted in a trade away from Cleveland.